 How Living Water Smart works

-The two biggest areas of water waste in the Darwin region are leaks and through overwatering our gardens.
-This is true for single dwelling homes, apartment blocks, big and small businesses and organisations, schools, and public green spaces such as parks, ovals and verges.
+Over the years, Living Water Smart has found that the two biggest areas of water wastage across the NT are water leaks and overwatering our gardens.
+We’ve found this to be true for single dwelling homes, apartment blocks, big and small businesses and organisations, schools, and public green spaces such as parks, ovals and verges.

 Leaks